Are Lawnmower Blades Interchangeable?

 Usually, screw wrenches are necessary, but you need to use the right ones for the screws of the machine.

-Put on protective gloves and find the socket which is holding the blade.
+Put on protective gloves and find the socket that is holding the blade.

 Turn in the ratchet’s switch in a clockwise motion.